 Pay attention to the egg temperature.
 Let the eggs reach room temperature.
 They will emulsify with the olive oil very nicely when whisked together.

 Choose a good quality olive oil.
 When shopping, always pick extra virgin.
-For this recipe, go for a premium mild-tasting extra virgin olive oil best enjoyed raw over vegetables, fish, etc.
+For this recipe, ideally go for a premium mild-tasting extra virgin olive oil that is best enjoyed raw over vegetables, fish, etc.ย

-You can use any citrus fruit you like, regular lemons, oranges, limes, etc.
+• You can use any citrus fruit you like, meyer lemons, oranges, limes, etc.

 Nutrition